-Mommy University’s Turtle Back Zoo Review
+Mommy University’s Review of Turtle Back Zoo

 Being born and raised in North Jersey, visiting Turtle Back Zoo is a rite of passage.
 Located in West Orange’s South Mountain Recreation Area, it has always occupied a small space but it was our zoo.
 However, this tiny zoo is coming out of its shell and not only expanding its footprint but also enhancing the quality and diversity of offerings.